-As the central project management element of Trac, tickets can be used for project tasks, feature requests, bug reports, software support issues among others.
+As the central project management element of Trac, tickets are used for project tasks, feature requests, bug reports and software support issues.

 As with the TracWiki, this subsystem has been designed with the goal of making user contribution and participation as simple as possible.
-It should be as easy as possible to report bugs, ask questions, suggest improvements and discuss resolutions.
+It should be as easy as possible to report bugs, ask questions and suggest improvements.